h15200/notes/aws.md

   - Public IP addresses change when an instance stop/starts, so not usable as a static address
   - Elastic IP addresses are used as a public IP to be static
   - Place groups `cluster` same rack (AI), `partition` some in same az, some in others, `spread` every single instance in different rack (mission critical with highest availability)

+## ELB (Elastic load balancing) / auto scaling

+- ASG (auto scaling groups) allow a minimum number of instances
+- Autoscaling works with EC2, ECS, EKS by launching/terminating instances and integrates with services such as `CloudWatch`
+  - works within VPC, so possible to auto scale over multiple AZs
+  - all instances send CPU health to CloudWatch at an interval (5 or 1 minute).
+CloudWatch notifies auto scale and if an instannce hits a number like > 80% of capacity, it adds a new instance
+  - also adds a new node if one fails to ensure availability
+  - scaling policy can be run by metrics, or on a schedule to account for peak hours
+- elastic LB ensures that the traffic is distributed evenly within those instanaces with high avilability
+  - note that per instance redundancy is taken care of AWS.
+For example, there's no need to implement RAID1 disk mirroring to have a backup CPU disk or having 2 network interface cards.
+  - the high level load balancing that should be implemented by the user is in anticipation of an instance failing or an entire az failing. the combination of cross-AZ ASGs and load balancing should take care of those scenarios

 ## AMI (amazon machine images & instances)